midnightntwrk/midnight-architecture/proposals/zkir-v3-by-example.md

 A simpler representation is:

-- `declare_pub_input` is changed to `declare_pub_inputs` and takes a sequence of inputs corresponding to an Impact VM instruction, and
+- `declare_pub_input` is changed to `publish` and takes a sequence of values corresponding to an Impact VM instruction, and
 - `pi_skip` is eliminated in favor of making `declare_pub_inputs` itself guarded.

-We can represent `declare_pub_inputs` with a literal guard of 0x1 as an unconditional one, with no guard.
+We can represent `publish` with a literal guard of 0x1 as an unconditional one, with no guard.

+Blocks of public inputs that share the same guard (or that are all unguarded) can be combined into a single instruction.

 With those simplifications, we have: